LIMS and ELN what is the difference?

 - Raw data management

 ELNs contain a lot of unstructured data.
 In this respect, the assignability, long-term storage and quick and easy searchability of the data is very important to enable later use.
-An ELN usually contains functions in the environment of full-text searches or for searching with chemical formulae.
+An ELN usually contains functions in the area of full text searches or searches with chemical formulas.

 ELN out of the box?

-Like a LIMS, an ELN cannot be bought as a standard solution, ready to use.
+Just like a LIMS, an ELN cannot be purchased as a standard, ready-to-use solution.
 Every laboratory has different equipment and different instructions.
-In this respect, the introduction of an ELN must also include a conception and implementation phase.
+In this respect, the introduction of an ELN must also include a design and implementation phase.